XL Bully ban in Scotland: What does the announcement mean for me?

 How can I train my dog to wear a muzzle?

-XL Bully owners must muzzle their dogs in public by 23 February 2024.
+XL Bully owners must muzzle their dogs in public.
 It may be tempting to place a muzzle on your pet without properly training them – but this could scare them and make it an uncomfortable experience.
 For successful muzzle training, you must use positive reinforcement to help your dog associate it with a positive experience.

-For help on muzzle training your dog, follow our guide:
+For more help on muzzle training, watch our video below:

 What happens to unowned XL Bully dogs?